doctest/doctest/README.md

 ##Test naming

 Tests can be invoked based on filter strings (comma separated on the command line).
+Names are case sensitive.
 Tests registered without a name actually have an empty name ("") and are invoked only when no filters are supplied.

 ```C++